cvoter/low_impact_lot_practices/README.md

   * **assess_model_errors.m**. extracts overall absolute (mm) and relative (-) model error for each model and plots for visualization.
 "Error" here is the difference between model forcing (precipitation) and all other fluxes (outflows + change in storage).
 Relative error is calculcated relative to model forcing (precipitation).

 ## src/runParflow.tcl
 Version of parflow executable used to run these models.
 Note that for versions of parflow from 05/01/2017 to present (6/11/2018), there is a bug in how parflow interprets the Patch.bottom.BCPressure Dirichlet boundary condition.
-Wrapper scripts for this executable are contained in a different repo that I plan to make public soon.
+Related repositories for running parflow:
+  * cvoter/parflow: forked from parflow/parflow.
+  * cvoter/PFinstall: notes and scripts for installing parflow
+  * cvoter/PFscripts: wrapper scripts for this executable, including additonal pre- and post-processing scripts.

 ## src/plot_turfgrass_roots.m
 Matlab script compares rooting parameters used in Parflow.CLM model to empirical observations of turgrass rooting depth from the literature.